vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 held to be equal to, oven in æg Nipeka, 195.

-veda, 677; Vedio, to be performed
+veda, 677; Vedic, to be performed

 only by bir wbo kpowa tho portion Rudra : Ambika as sister of, 2130 ;